 The Arsenal Men's Training Centre', to give it its official title, is a swanky, modern facility set in 143 acres of land.

-It boasts ten full-size training pitches with some of the best playing surfaces in the country, six changing rooms, a steam room, a swimming pool, a gymnasium, treatment rooms, massage baths and a restaurant.
+It boasts ten full-size training pitches with some of the best playing surfaces in the country, six changing rooms, a steam room, a swimming pool, a gymnasium, treatment rooms, massage baths and a

 A purpose-built press briefing centre was opened at the start of the 2004/5 season, with ten interview rooms and space for up to 100 journalists.

-Since moving to the facility from their former training site next door at University College London's sports ground, their home since 1961, they have enjoyed one of the most successful periods in the club's history.
+Since moving to the facility from their former training site next door at University College London's sports ground, their home since 1961, they have enjoyed one of the most successful periods in

 They have landed two Premiership titles, and three FA Cups, and were this week just 14 minutes away from winning the European Cup in their first ever appearance in the Champions League final.